 The Squaw has a selection of excellent climbs, which, combined with its reletive seclusion and shady aspect, make this a great place to go on hot summer days.
 All climbs on the Squaw are fairly difficult, with nothing below the 10a rating.
 Great views of the town and of the North Gully of the Chief can be had from the wall, and much of the leftern reaches have yet to be explored.

 The descent is down the right side of the formation on a somewhat obscure trail.
 Follow this down to a 4th class chimney with a fixed line.
 Continue down the trail until it meets up with the approach trail.

 Take the forest service road about 1.5km past the Apron parking area to a small pull-out on the right.
 The approach trail is typically overgrown and tropical (like most at Squamish) but fairly straitforward.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Slhanay (The Squaw):
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Slhanay (The Squaw):

 Featured Route For Slhanay (The Squaw)